-A single institution is allowed to submit multiple proposals during the same call for proposals.
-A single researcher can also be included in more than one proposal.
+6. A single researcher can be included in more than one proposal during the same call for proposals.
+A single institution is also allowed to submit multiple proposals.
 If multiple proposals are submitted, the researcher and/or institutions involved should have the capacity to conduct the research according to the proposed timescales.

-Applicants should read the country and global research priorities on the IGC website to ensure that their proposal is eligible for funding.
+Applicants should read the country and thematic research priorities on the IGC website to ensure that their proposal is eligible for funding.
 Proposals that align with a specific IGC country's areas of focus but are not directly tied into one of the four research themes will not be discounted.
-Likewise, proposals that involve one of the four research themes but are not directly tied into one of the IGC countries area of focus will also be considered for funding.
+Likewise, proposals that involve one of the four research themes but are not directly tied into one of the IGC countries' areas of focus will also be considered for funding.